All You Need to Know About Singapore Employment Law in 2024

 Although optional, you are strongly encouraged to include this info.

-The Employment Act covers all persons (including foreigners) working under a contract of service in Singapore except:
+The Employment Act in Singapore encompasses all individuals (including foreigners) employed under a contract of service within Singapore with the exception of:

-- Manager or executive with monthly basic salary of more than $4,500.
+- Managers or executives earning a monthly basic salary of more than $4,500.

-Additionally, Part IV of the Employment Act, which contains provisions for working hours, days of rest and other conditions of service, only applies only to:
+Furthermore, Part IV of the Employment Act, which includes provisions for working hours, rest days, and other service conditions, applies solely to:

-- A workman (doing manual labour) earning a basic monthly salary of not more than $4,500.
+- Workmen (engaged in manual labour) with a basic monthly salary of not more than $4,500.

-- An employee who is not a workman, but who is covered by the Employment Act and earns a monthly basic salary of not more than $2,500.
+- Employees who are not workmen, but are covered by the Employment Act and earn a monthly basic salary of not more than $2,500.

-- Covering more non-workmen under Part IV of the Employment Act.
+- Including more non-workmen under Part IV of the Employment Act.